 (j) you receive an invoice from a third party that appears to be non-standard or customised; (k) a third party insists on the use of side letters or refuses to put terms agreed in writing;

 (l) you notice that we have been invoiced for a commission or fee payment that appears large given the service stated to have been provided;

 (m) a third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by or known to us; or

 (n) you are offered an unusually generous gift or offered lavish hospitality by a third party.

-Schedule 2 – Group Finance Director’s Statement regarding Olympia London’s approach to Anti- Corruption & Bribery
+Schedule 2 – Chief Executive Officer’s Statement regarding Olympia London’s approach to Anti- Corruption & Bribery

 “It is Olympia London’s policy to conduct all of our business in an honest and ethical manner.
 We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery.